qfpl/reflex-tutorial/blog/drafts/reflex/basics/events.md

 ```haskell
 difference :: Event t a -> Event t b -> Event t a
 ```
+The output is the same as the first input `Event`, except firing of the `Event` are suppressed in all of the frames in which the second `Event` fires.

-Although we need a more contrived solution to the "FizzBuzz" problem in order to demonstrate it:
+We need a more contrived solution to the "FizzBuzz" problem in order to demonstrate it:
 ```haskell
 eMerge :: Event t Text
 eMerge = eFizz <> eBuzz